angelosds/wp-multiple-domains/README.md

 ## How to install

-Clone this repo to your wordpress plugins folder:
+Clone this repo to your wordpress plugins folder.

 Access your wordpress admin area and enable this plugin.